StrajnarFilip/CaddyProxy/README.md

 cd conf
 ```

-Inside CaddyProxy/conf directory, there is an default caddy.json,
+Inside CaddyProxy/conf directory, there is a default caddy.json,
 which doesn't do anything useful yet.
 Change configuration with
 `change.py` script.
 You can add as many mappings from domain to
 address as you'd like.
 Provided example: